mark-watson/Racket-AI-book/manuscript/llm.md

 "Frank drove his new sports car around town, enjoying the sleek design and powerful engine.
 The car was a bright red, which caught the attention of everyone on the road.
 Frank couldn't help but smile as he cruised down the highway, feeling the wind in his hair and the sun on his face.\n\nAs he drove, Frank couldn't resist the urge to test out the car's speed and agility.
 He weaved through traffic, expertly maneuvering the car around curves and turns.
 The car handled perfectly, and Frank felt a rush of adrenaline as he pushed it to its limits.\n\nEventually, Frank found himself at a local track where he could put his new sports car to the test.
 He revved up the engine and took off down the straightaway, hitting top speeds in no time.
 The car handled like a dream, and Frank couldn't help but feel a sense of pride as he crossed the finish line.\n\nAfterwards, Frank parked his sports car and walked over to a nearby café to grab a cup of coffee.
 As he sat outside, sipping his drink and watching the other cars drive by, he couldn't help but think about how much he loved his new ride.
 It was the perfect addition to his collection of cars, and he knew he would be driving it for years to come."
 >
 ```

+While I often use larger and more capable proprietary LLMs like Claude 2.1 and GPT-4, smaller open models from Mistral are very capable and sufficient for most of my experiments embedding LLMs in application code.
+As I write this, you can run Mistral models locally and through commercially hosted APIs.